Shye0930/stereo_camera_pipeline/README.md

 # ROS 2 Stereo Camera Processor

-A ROS 2 node for streaming, rectifying, and publishing images from a stereo camera pair (e.g. ESP32-CAMs over HTTP MJPEG).
+A ROS 2 node for streaming, rectifying, and publishing images from a stereo IP camera pair (e.g. ESP32-CAMs over HTTP MJPEG).
 Uses a calibration file for stereo rectification.

 ## Overview